mstallmo/agentic-protos/README.md

 This script:
 1. Builds the project
 2. Checks for an existing SQLite database
+3. Applies any pending migrations
-3. Starts the server in the background
+4. Starts the server in the background
-4. Runs the client
+5. Runs the client
-5. Shuts down the server
+6. Shuts down the server

 ## Database Details

-The SQLite database (`data.db`) contains a simple schema:
+The SQLite database (`data.db`) contains a schema that's defined in migration files:

+### Initial Schema
 ```sql
 CREATE TABLE IF NOT EXISTS counters (
     id TEXT PRIMARY KEY,